Clonycavan Man

 Clonycavan Man is the name given to a well-preserved Iron Age bog body found in Clonycavan, Ballivor, County Meath, Ireland in March 2003.
 The body shows signs of having been murdered.
-Theories around the meanings and manner of his death vary.
+Theories around the meanings and manner of his death vary but include ritual sacrifice or murder, although no definite motives have been established.

 Condition and characteristics

 Only Clonycavan Man's head and torso are preserved.
 He was found in a modern peat harvesting machine, which was possibly responsible for the severing of his lower body.

-Scientific study of Clonycavan Man's hair has shed light on his diet leading up to his death.
+The scientific study of Clonycavan Man's hair has shed light on his diet leading up to his death.
 His diet was rich in vegetables and proteins, which indicates that he may have been killed during the warmer summer months of the year.
 Clonycavan Man was also fairly young at the time of his death; he is believed to have been in his early twenties.

-The most distinguishing feature of the man was his hairstyle, which was raised upon his head with the help of a "hair gel" of plant oil and pine resin, imported from south-western France or Northern Spain.
+The most distinguishing feature of the man was his hairstyle, which was raised upon his head with the help of a "hair gel" of plant oil and pine resin, imported from south-western France or northern Spain.
 Remnants of a hair tie was also found on the corpse.
 This may attest to trade between Ireland and southern Europe in the fourth and third centuries BCE, before Roman influence was brought to bear on the Celts of Iberia.
 This could also suggest that he was wealthy, as few others would have been able to buy imported cosmetics.
 The hairstyle was possibly a way to make the man appear taller, as examination of his remains suggests that he was only five feet two inches tall (157.48 cm).

 He had a squashed nose and crooked teeth.
 Pores are visible on the nose, and he had a thin beard.